Bebrowskiy/house-price-predictor/README.md

 1. **Predicted House Price**: Predicted house price based on the entered data
 2. **Rounded Prediction**: Rounded house price

+## Usage example

+If you want to predict the value of a house with the following characteristics:

+- Median Income: 60 000$
+- House Age: 25 years
+- Average Rooms: 7
+- Average Bedrooms: 3
+- Population: 2500 people
+- Average Occupancy: 3.5 people
+- Latitude: 34.05
+- Longitude: -118.25

+Then the form will be filled out as follows:
+- Median Income: 6.0
+- House Age: 25.0
+- Average Number of Rooms: 7.0
+- Average Number of Bedrooms: 3.0
+- Population: 2500.0
+- Average Occupancy: 3.5
+- Latitude: 34.05
+- Longitude: -118.25

 ## Running the Application

 1. Install the repository